slowjams/CLR-via-C-/5-Basic Types.md

    }
 }
 ```
-then you expect the Dictionary won't be able to add any box object to it, but when you run the code, you'll find the Dictionary still adds all box objects into it.
+then you expect the Dictionary won't be able to add any box object to it (Dictionary throws an exeception when adding TValue to existing used TKey), but when you run the code, you'll find the Dictionary still adds all box objects into it.
 The document only just says the second part which involves IEquatable.Equals().
 The whole process is:

 <ul>
   <li>Dictinary always calls GetHashCode of Tkey, to determine which bucket is used to store Tkey</li>